 SBA self storage loans minimum requirements:

-- 10% down payment (from multiple possible sources including borrowed money and/or seller)
+- 10% down payment (from multiple possible sources including borrowed money and possibly 5% from seller)

 - “Good” credit (ideally mid 600’s or better but credit quality is more important than score)

 - Solid “regular” job/consistent income or “enough” assets/liquidity to sustain you for awhile

 - Some type of experience to give a lender a level of comfort that you have what it takes for self storage ownership

 - 10% down on ground up construction or acquisition unless loan is for expansion of existing/cash flowing self storage business, in which case 100% may be possible

 SBA self storage loans are primarily used by borrowers to get into the self storage business with the smallest down payment possible.

 In fact, SBA loans in general are all about leverage and flexibility.
 It is one of the main reasons SBA loans exist and in the case of self storage, SBA loans can be an impressively good value, although like most loans they are not perfect.

 SBA Self Storage Loans: Guidelines, Positives & Negatives:

 - Ten percent down on the “Total Project Costs” (land + construction + contingency + ramp up reserves + closing costs + SBA Loan guarantee fee, etc.) whether you are buying or building and the down payment can be borrowed as long as you can prove you can afford the payments on the borrowed money from another source of income, including income from a spouse.